Trims For One-Crust Pies: How To

 Zigzag

-Edge of crust is double.
-Use the index finger and thumb of both hands, as in the picture, to make the fluted edge.
-To make it zigzag, use a diagonal motion, bringing the fingers of your left hand toward you,pushing the fingers of your right hand toward the center of the pie, or almost directly in front of your left hand.
+Edge is double.
+Use the index finger and thumb of both hands, as in the picture, to make the fluted effect.
+To make it zigzag, use a diagonal motion, bringing the fingers of your left hand toward you, pushing the fingers of your right hand toward the center, or almost directly in front of your left hand.

 Crisscross

-Crust is trimmed at edge of pan.
+Trimmed at edge of pan.
 Cut rolled pastry into 1/2-inch-wide strips.
 Moisten edge of pastry in pan.
-Interlace two strips on edge of pie, as shown.
+Interlace two strips on edge, as shown.
 Keep strips flat–don’t twist or turn over; never pull or stretch.
 To seal, press rounded edge on both sides of crisscrossed strip tightly against moistened edge with your finger.

 Twister

-Crust is trimmed at edge of pan.
+Trimmed at edge of pan.
 Cut rolled pastry into 3/4-inch-wide strips.
 Moisten rim of pastry in pan.
 Seal one end of strip to moistened pastry.
 Hold with finger of left hand; twist strip with right hand.
 With finger of left hand seal each flattened space of twist against rim of pastry.
-Don’t stretch pastry while twisting.
+Don’t stretch while twisting.

 Source: Better Homes & Gardens Cookbook (1950’s)